Python Type Conversion

 4. Converting from Float to Integer

-To convert a float to an integer, you can use int(), but it will truncate the decimal part (i.e., it does not round):
+To convert a float to an integer, use int().
+This will truncate the decimal part — it does not round to the nearest whole number.

 python